 One friend said the recipe was in a Better Home & Gardens Cookbook from the late 70’s.

 I checked my copy that is even more antique and while these meatballs are not present, there is a very similar recipe for cocktail weiners.
 So old that it’s hot dogs cut on the diagonal, not the little Smokies that I would use today!

 Granted those books have some old recipes like those that I wouldn’t touch.
 Jello salad?
 No thanks.
 But don’t discount cookbooks without a slew of photos in them, they have some timeless choices.

 I still make the Sour Cream and Bacon Potato Salad from my BHG cookbook and it’s the best.

 M)y family also loves this Fresh Strawberry Pie from the same book.
-I’ve modified it a bit but it is still one they clamor for every spring.
+I’ve modified it a bit but it is still the one they clamor for every spring.
 Old is not necessarily bad!

 I made these according to the easy recipe which is frozen meatballs, a jar of Heinz Chili Sauce, and a jar of Smucker’s Grape Jelly.